Weakly maxitive set functions and their possibility distributions: A Laplace principle for maxitive integrals

 \section{A Laplace principle for maxitive integrals}

-Theorem~\ref{thm:maxitiveRep} allows to represent weakly maxitive nonlinear expectations with the translation property in terms of a maxitive integral $\phi_J$.
+Theorem~\ref{thm:maxitiveRep} allows to represent weakly maxitive non-linear expectations with the translation property in terms of a maxitive integral $\phi_J$.
 In order to find a computable representation of the minimal rate function $I_{\rm min}$, we aim to find conditions which guarantee that $I_{\rm min}$ is attained on certain spaces of bounded functions.
 More specifically, under an additional separation property, we focus on representations of the form

 We also investigate the relation between the bounds \eqref{mot:bounds} and a Laplace principle for general concentrations.
 Throughout this section, let $(E,\le)$ be a topological preordered space.
 We fix a base $\mathcal{U}$ for the topology of $E$, and set $\mathcal{U}_x:=\{U\in\mathcal{U}\colon x\in U\}$ for all $x\in E$.
-Additionally to Assumption~\ref{ass1}, we require the following separation property which holds in typical situations; see Remark~\ref{rem:ass:top} below. \begin{assumption} For every $A\in \mathcal{C}^{\uparrow}$ and $x\notin A$, there exists an increasing continuous function $f\colon E\to [0,1]$ which satisfies
+Additionally to Assumption~\ref{ass1}, we require the following separation property. \begin{assumption} For every $A\in \mathcal{C}^{\uparrow}$ and $x\notin A$, there exists an increasing continuous function $f\colon E\to [0,1]$ which satisfies